How to Not Text Your Ex (Even When It Feels Impossible)

 The urge spikes because your nervous system associates them with safety.

-If you’re stuck in that attachment loop, this may help: Why Am I Not Over My Ex?
+If you’re stuck in that attachment loop, this may help: why you’re not over your ex.

 When the urge hits, don’t make a permanent decision from a temporary spike.